What is this?

 Why would I pay for a subscription?

-Moral support?
-Also, if you enjoy this, contributing a small amount can ensure that I keep doing it.
+But seriously, if you enjoy this content, contributing a small amount will ensure that I keep doing it.

-Subscriptions are currently set to $30, the lowest possible amount this platform allows.
+Subscriptions are currently priced to $30, the lowest possible amount this platform allows.

 Where did the idea for this publication come from?